-- (a) Provide academic leadership by supporting departmental colleagues with regard to maintaining standards of instructional excellence, curriculum development, working effectively with students, and professional development. - (b) Represent and act on behalf of the department in faculty and OC matters.
+(a) Provide academic leadership by supporting departmental colleagues with regard to maintaining standards of instructional excellence, curriculum development, working effectively with students, and professional development.

-2 See Memorandum of Understanding on the Economic Stability Dividend (ESD).
-Annual wage rate may be adjusted depending on the ESD.

-3 Annual wage rates to be determined depending on the ESD.
+(b) Represent and act on behalf of the department in faculty and OC matters.

-- (c) Assist the designated supervisor with the development and implementation of departmental, faculty and OC policies and procedures, ensuring that department members are consulted with respect to, and involved in the making of, departmental decisions and recommendations. - (d) Establish departmental strategic and operational plans, in consultation with instructional staff, as well as, in consultation with the designated supervisor, assist in the development of faculty strategic and operational plans. - (e) Establish and maintain a system for recommending to the designated supervisor an equitable assignment of instructional and non-instructional (course advising, curriculum development, committee membership, etc.) workload. - (f) Facilitate effective communication amongst departmental members and between the department and the designated supervisor. - (g) Assist and complement the work of other OC employees, departments, divisions, and faculties by developing and maintaining effective administrative systems with respect to budget development, the ordering of books and other program supplies, library collection development, maintenance of department records such as syllabi, reading lists, class materials, etc., and the setting of examinations and grading. - (h) In addition, where specifically authorized by the Dean, the Chair of an instructional department shall: - (1) Administer the departmental non-salary operating budget. - (2) Establish and chair selection committees to hire instructional staff. - (3) When mutually agreed between the designated supervisor and the Chair, evaluate the performance of instructional staff with regard to teaching.
+(c) Assist the designated supervisor with the development and implementation of departmental, faculty and OC policies and procedures, ensuring that department members are consulted with respect to, and involved in the making of, departmental decisions and recommendations.

+(d) Establish departmental strategic and operational plans, in consultation with instructional staff, as well as, in consultation with the designated supervisor, assist in the development of faculty strategic and operational plans.

+(e) Establish and maintain a system for recommending to the designated supervisor an equitable assignment of instructional and non-instructional (course advising, curriculum development, committee membership, etc.) workload.

+(f) Facilitate effective communication amongst departmental members and between the department and the designated supervisor.

+(g) Assist and complement the work of other OC employees, departments, divisions, and faculties by developing and maintaining effective administrative systems with respect to budget development, the ordering of books and other program supplies, library collection development, maintenance of department records such as syllabi, reading lists, class materials, etc., and the setting of examinations and grading.

+(h) In addition, where specifically authorized by the Dean, the Chair of an instructional department shall:

+- (1) Administer the departmental non-salary operating budget. - (2) Establish and chair selection committees to hire instructional staff.

+(3) When mutually agreed between the designated supervisor and the Chair, evaluate the performance of instructional staff with regard to teaching.